oneapi-src/oneDNN/doc/primitives/resampling.md

 ### Post-ops and Attributes

-The resampling primitive doesn't support any post-ops or attributes.
+The resampling primitive does not support any post-ops or attributes.

 ## Implementation Limitations